Pack3tL0ss/ConsolePi/README.md

 Each Time a Notification is triggered all interface IPs are sent in the message along with the ConsolePi's default gateway

 ## Installation
-*This script is a work in progress likely to result in errors at the moment*

 **Automatic Installation**